annhit29/GDPR-compliant_FS/gdprfs/README.md

 # System Design (Assumption/Choices)
 Dec 3 2025
 ## Folder name, then filename, only then file content!
+See `def update_file_mapping_for_upper`
+1. If gdprowner matches, then we should NOT run folder-name logic.
 We use Strong **Inheritance**:
-1. Folder name determines the owner, so all files inside a folder belong to that external person.
+2. `[Lazy DB Folder]`: Folder name determines the owner, so all files inside a folder belong to that external person.
-2. Else, If the filename contains a name, then the file clearly belongs to that external person.
+3. Else, If the filename contains a name, then the file clearly belongs to that external person.
-3. Else, if folder or filename have not already identified the external person, then file content is scanned.
+4. Else, if folder or filename have not already identified the external person, then file content is scanned.

 ## `.gdprowner` file
 internal users use the internal platform interface to declare the PII manually.
 These declarations will be stored in the `.gdprowner` file (a `.gitignore`-like file).